Activity: An Experiment with a Die

 Are they all just as likely?
 Or will some happen more often?

 Let us see which is most likely ...

 You can record the results in this table using tally marks:

 Now draw a bar graph to illustrate your results.

-Or you can use Data Graphs (Bar, Line and Pie)
+Or you can use Data Graphs (Bar, Line and Pie) then print it out.